-Push changes made on a development and test/QA environment, then copy web files to the production server, and ensure that each config file is pointing to the correct server.
+Push changes made on a development and test/QA environment, then copy web files to the production server, and ensure that each config file points to the correct server.
 For example, use Richcopy to copy files to a new server.
 (Richcopy is a powerful GUI wrapper for Robocopy, the standard file duplication command-line utility included with Windows and Windows Server.)
 Other copy utilities are available; be sure your utility suits your needs.

 Syncing files from development to live site

 When you deploy .NET sites on the production server, you need the non-compiled files, such as *.asax; *.aspx; *.ascx; *.asmx; *.gif; *.jpg; *.html; *.js; *.xml; *.png; *.css and so on.
-You also need to transfer files in the /bin directory, which cintains the compiled code.
+You also need to transfer files in the /bin directory, which contains the compiled code.
 Also, remember any updated configuration files.

 You do not need the *.cs and *.resx files.
 Also, you do not need the *.pdb files (debug files) in the /bin directory.

 Deploying ECF directories

 You need the built-in ECF directories but these directories only need to be deployed once, unless you change them.
 However, you should not change the built-in directories because they get updated if you later upgrade the ECF application.

 Updating DLLs only

 If you later update an ECF site and change only server-side code, you need to deploy only the custom dlls in the bin catalog on the production server.
 If you change the aspx/ascx files, you also have to deploy them.

-Note: When the site is recompiled, transfer the updated dlls.
+Note: When a site is recompiled, transfer the updated dlls.
 If the HTML code is changed, transfer the updated *.aspx or *.ascx files.
 If changes are made to both dlls and HTML, transfer both.

 Deployment security and access

-After your site is deployed, protect and secure your deployment with the following high-level security checks to ensure that Commerce Manager is restricted to authorized users.
+After your site is deployed, protect and secure it with the following high-level security checks to restrict Commerce Manager to authorized users.